Robonau/qbittorrent-gluetun-pia-portforward/README.md

 ## Usage

 1. gluetun should create a file called forwarded_port.
-2. that file should be passed to the PIA-port-forward container. the container will exit if the environment variables are incorrect or if it cant access qbittorrent's api.
+2. that file should be passed to the PIA-port-forward container in a folder called pia. the container will exit if the environment variables are incorrect or if it cant access qbittorrent's api.

 ```yaml